 Columbus IDea Foundry

+Columbus Idea Foundry is the culmination of the "Do it Yourself" movement and the wealth of information now available for free online.
+It truly is a community of makers designed to help people explore new ideas and unleash their passion to make things.
+It is built to empower people and their ideas.
 The heart of the Columbus Idea Foundry (CIF) is the perfect harmony of low tech (handsaws and glue clamps) and high tech (3D printers and electronics labs).

 CIF Founder Alex Bandar initially doubted success was possible with the tight budget -- but where other architects may have seen a hassle, TRIAD saw an opportunity and met expectations under budget.
 In fact, upon completion, the space attracted further investment from additional partners.

-Now, the first floor of the 60,000 square foot former shoe factory is filled with artists, blacksmiths, woodworkers, industrial designers, furniture makers, robotics experts and more.
+The first floor of the 60,000 square foot former shoe factory is filled with artists, blacksmiths, woodworkers, industrial designers, furniture makers, robotics experts and more.

-The Shop at Westerville North
+The Shop at Westerville North high school

 The space is divided between the workshop and a computer lab that features 3D projection mapping and advanced network capabilities.
 The workshop opens to the rear parking lot allowing projects to outgrow the space and giving students a chance to work outside.

 Students who learn at The Shop will be prepared to take advantage of all that the maker community has to offer.
-They will also be prepared for the high-tech manufacturing jobs of the present and future.
+They will also be prepared for the high-tech jobs of the present and future.
 Most importantly, they will learn that they can make anything they can imagine.

 Columbus Downtown High School